What are the similarities and differences between hackney carriages and private hire vehicles?

 - must have a meter and a fare card displayed

 - have a white plate attached to the rear of the vehicle which states the vehicle licence number

 - can be instantly recognised by a taxi sign on the roof

 - Must be wheelchair accessible in Zone 4

-- From Oct 2012 all PHVs will display a sign on the side of the vehicle with Shropshire Council’s logo and the licence number of the vehicle and the maximum number of passengers
+- from Oct 2012 all PHVs display a sign on the side of the vehicle with Shropshire Council’s logo and the licence number of the vehicle and the maximum number of passengers

-- From Oct 2012 no PHVs will have a roof sign
+- From Oct 2012 no PHVs have a roof sign